-- 4.1 The prospects for growth in the economy, while still positive, appears less optimistic than earlier in the year, due to sluggish growth recovery in Europe, tensions in the Ukraine and the Middle East and a slowing of growth in China. - 4.2 Gross Domestic Product (GDP) is the main indicator of economic growth and the latest figures from the Office for National Statistics show that GDP increased by 0.7% in the third quarter of the calendar year.
+- 4.1 The prospects for growth in the economy, while still positive, appears less optimistic than earlier in the year, due to sluggish growth recovery in Europe, tensions in the Ukraine and the Middle East and a slowing of growth in China.
+Also the reduction in the price of oil is anticipated to have a destabilising effect. - 4.2 Gross Domestic Product (GDP) is the main indicator of economic growth and the latest figures from the Office for National Statistics show that GDP increased by 0.7% in the third quarter of the calendar year.
 This represents a fall of 0.2% from the previous quarter.
-Also the year on year growth figure for GDP in the third quarter was 3%.
+Also the year on year growth figure for GDP in the third quarter was 2.6%.
 This was below the expectations of the main forecasting agencies and has led to a general downgrading of future growth forecasts to 2.5% for 2015. - 4.3 With this backdrop and the continuing low level of CPI inflation the Bank of England has continued to hold the bank base rate at 0.5%.
 It is now believed unlikely that an interest rate rise will be seen until late 2015.
 While this is seen as a positive for business investment this rate offers little for those seeking returns from investments, as is suggested by the rates currently offered by the Councils counter parties.

 - 4.4 The focus of cash management remains to maximise security and liquidity.
-Cash is currently being held in a range of call accounts with UK banks or, on short term deposit (6 months present maximum) with banks and building societies, who maintain an adequate credit rating. - 4.5 In addition to this investments have been placed with Money Market funds meeting the council's investment criteria.
-These offer more competitive rates that many of the bank and building society counter parties while diversifying credit and interest rate risk. - 4.6 Investments realised during the first six months were returned with interest or reinvested.
-At the end of October outstanding investments were £25.4m, including £14m with the council's own bankers (Appendix 1). - 4.7 The low base rate means returns on investments continue to be very modest.
+Cash is currently being held in a range of call accounts with UK banks and building societies, who maintain an adequate credit rating. - 4.5 In addition to this investments have been placed with Money Market funds meeting the council's investment criteria.
+These offer more competitive rates that many of the bank and building society counter parties while diversifying credit and interest rate risk. - 4.6 Investments realised during the first nine months were returned with interest or reinvested.
+At the end of December outstanding investments were £14.0m, mostly with the council's own bankers.
+Of these investments £5.8m relate to the Regional Growth Fund and returns on these investments are paid over to the fund (Appendix 1). - 4.7 The low base rate means returns on investments continue to be very modest.
 So far an average return of 0.45% has been achieved.
 Although the investment limits and risk criteria set in the strategy have been relaxed a little this year to maximise potential yields when funds are at their highest, this has been negated somewhat by short term cash flow requirements which have prevented significant funds being invested to the limits allowed within the strategy.
-Investment income of £98k had been achieved to date exceeding the annual budget by £6k.
+Investment income of £117k had been achieved to date exceeding the annual budget by £25k.
 This is at a time when counterparties are reducing their investment interest rates.